wheelsdirty/wordpress_cloudflared/README.md

 cp .env.example .env
 ```

-4. Fill in the values in the `.env.
+4. Fill in the values in the `.env`.

 5. Build the services.